IgalKa/FoodWise/README.md

 First, we need to build a Docker image containing the Flask app and then upload the image to Docker Hub and then upload the Docker to the google cloud.
 In the Server directory, there is already a Dockerfile with all the necessary instructions to create the image.
 Now the following steps need to be done.
-1) Ensure that the docker variable at the beginning of the server.py file (line 25 at the time of writing this document) is set to True.
+1) Ensure that the docker variable at the beginning of the server.py file (line 25) is set to True.

 2) Ensure that all libraries not included in Python's standard library are listed in the requirements.txt file, located in the Server directory, in the following format: <library_name> == <version_number>.

 3) Make sure Docker Engine is installed on your computer and is connected to your Dockerhub account

 4) Open cmd and run the following commands:
   - docker build -t my-flask-app .
   - docker tag my-flask-app username/my-flask-app:<version_tag>
   - docker push username/my-flask-app:<same_version>

 5) Now, go to Google Cloud Console, then to Cloud Run, and click on the Create Service Button.

 6) In the Container image URL field, enter the following URL (after making the necessary adjustments): docker.io/username/my-flask-app:<version_tag>

 7) In the Service name field, enter foodwise.

 8) In the Authentication section, check the box for Allow unauthenticated invocations.

 9) In the Minimum number of instances section, select 1.

 10) In the Container section, ensure that the Container port is set to 12345.

+# Explanation on how to run the Flask app on a local machine
+1) Ensure that the docker variable at the beginning of the server.py file (line 25) is set to False.

+2) Run the server.py script using an IDE like PyCharm or by executing the command python server.py in the terminal
+<in The name you gave to the project in your machiner>/Server/

 # Technical Explanations and Important Notes for the IoT Device